floriandominik/info/README.md

 ### Welcome!
-You have reached the personal website of Florian Breitkopf, PhD student in Germanic Languages and Literatures at the University of Pennsylvania.
+You have reached the personal website of Florian Breitkopf, PhD candidate in Germanic Languages and Literatures at the University of Pennsylvania.
 &nbsp;
 News and Announcements: coming soon
 &nbsp;